BuzzKill Pest Control

 DIY Flea Removal Methods

-Wash all bedding, pet bedding, cushion covers, and throws at 60°C or above.
-This temperature kills fleas at all life stages.
-Items that cannot be machine washed should be tumble dried on high heat for at least 30 minutes.
+Launder all bedding, pet bedding, cushion covers, and throws on your machine's hottest cycle — the water must reach at least 60°C to kill all life stages.
+Items that cannot be washed should go in the tumble dryer on high heat for a full 30 minutes.

 Over-the-counter flea sprays containing permethrin or an insect growth regulator (IGR) can be effective for mild infestations.
 Apply them to carpets, soft furnishings, and along skirting boards according to the product instructions.
 IGRs are critical because they prevent flea eggs and larvae from developing into adults.